 Yes, the vaccine is on the horizon.
 But that means that we have to be even more vigilant over the threat that COVID sets in front of us.
 We are in the last mile.
 We need to be more aware now than ever before.
 Not just for us.
 For those who protect us daily with their own actions, thoughts, and self-imposed limitations.
 For those who continue to not wear masks, those who continue to deny the science, those who choose not to be protective of others….we need to be careful around them.
 We are all responsible for our own actions, for our own thought processes, for our own feelings.
 I can’t force others to behave the way that I do, or to be as protective of others as the ones that do so for me.
 I can; however, avoid those folks as much as possible.

 When all of this COVID stuff started to happen, the news media noted that individuals with pre-existing conditions were most vulnerable.
 Diabetics were among those listed in that category.
-Shadow commented that she wanted to “just wrap me in bubble-wrap and keep me home.”
+Once, someone commented that she wanted to “just wrap me in bubble-wrap and keep me home.”
 In that amusing way, she was announcing that it was important to be protective of me.
 I am quite sure that others have felt the same way about those in their families who have similar conditions.
 The vaccine is almost here.
 But its not time to take off the bubble-wrap.

 During the pandemic, I have made a few choices that put me at risk in a way I should never have done.
-All I can do is apologize to Shadow and others for doing so.
+All I can do is apologize to others for doing so.
 I got lucky and nothing happened.
 Lucky.
 Others, who have done far less risky things, were not.
 For me, I was careless.
 I was stupid.
 Please don’t take unnecessary risks.
 Now is not that time.
 Remember all the people who are protecting you are also counting on you to do the right thing as well.